psunlpgroup/PyrEvalv2/README.md

 The Stanford CoreNLP System must be extracted to the `Stanford` folder in PyrEval's directory.

 It is also recommended to first run "sanity.py" by: python3 sanity.py (or python sanity.py, if using Python2).
-See above uner ### Scripts
+See above under ### Scripts

 ### Usage